peterbarker/companion/Up_Squared/Ubuntu/README.md

 - Download the [Ubuntu LTS image](https://releases.ubuntu.com/).
 18.04 is the recommended image.

 - Burn the image onto a USB flash drive using [Balena Etcher](https://www.balena.io/etcher/) or [Win32DiskImager](https://wiki.ubuntu.com/Win32DiskImager).

-> Note: these instructions require at least an 8GB USB.
-If building an image for general, use an 8GB USB so that the final image is kept as small as possible.
+On an Ubuntu desktop, try, "Startup Disk Creator"

 - Provide network connection to the UP2, either with ethernet cable / USB wifi dongle / wifi adapter card.

 - Insert the USB in an empty port of the UP2.
 Boot up the UP2 and follow the normal Ubuntu installation.
+  - minimal installation
+  - install 3rd party graphics and network software
+  - use username/password/hostname up2/ubuntu/up2
    - In all of the follow-up sections, we assume the login username/password is `up2/ubuntu`.
-If you use a different username, change `STD_USER` accordingly in the `config.env` file.
+If you use a different username, change `STD_USER` in the `config.env` file.
+  - do NOT log in automatically; the apsync user might do that, but not this base up2 user.

 - Enable [SSH on Ubuntu 18.04](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/) on the UP2 itself.
 Monitor, keyboard + mouse, internet connection are required.
   - Open a terminal and run: